When it comes to first-person vs. third-person, some writers choose their “person” based on the books they’ve read.

 What is first-person?

-First-person POV, of course, can only speak for the narrator and can only see things through the first-person narrator’s eyes.
+First-person point of view, of course, can only speak for the narrator and can only see things through the first-person narrator’s eyes.

 Writing in first-person should come naturally if you’re used to writing journal entries, blog posts, or personal essays.